ewpratten/ewpratten.com/content/blog/2021-11-14-amprnet-bgp.md

 <h2>RIP <em class="gray">(my free time)</em></h2>

 The most common way users of AMPRNet route their allocated IP addresses to and from the public internet is via the [RIP](https://en.wikipedia.org/wiki/Routing_Information_Protocol) protocol.
-RIP is one of the oldest routing protocols, and has the main downside of not being particularly scalable, and had not been the preferred routing protocol for the internet for a long time.
+RIP is one of the oldest routing protocols, and has the main downside of not being particularly scalable, as well as not being the preferred routing protocol for the internet for a long time.

 The choice of RIP (specifically RIPv2) is not exactly surprising for a network as old as AMPRNet, but not exactly what I was looking for.
 With the conventional RIP setup used by almost all AMPRNet hosts, gateway servers are set up to subscribe to RIP broadcasts sent by the AMPRNet-Internet gateway (`amprgw.ucsd.edu`), located at the UCSD [San Diego Supercomputer Center](https://en.wikipedia.org/wiki/San_Diego_Supercomputer_Center).

 I tried setting up RIPv2-based routing on my gateway to start.
 I was allocated the `44.63.7.32/29` address block to test this out with, and followed the guides on the [AMPRNet Wiki](https://wiki.ampr.org/wiki/Main_Page), along with [KB9MWR's documentation](https://www.qsl.net/kb9mwr/wapr/tcpip/) on the subject.
 I ran into *many* roadblocks through this method that absorbed many weekends of my life.
 The common issue between all of these roadblocks is lack of, or plain incorrect documentation.
-The AMPRNet Wiki seems to have an issue of lack of review.
+The AMPRNet Wiki seems to have an issue of minimal review.
 Many guides are lacking details and have spelling issues in important places.

 Through piecing together broken and incomplete documentation, along with emails from the AMPRNet mailing list, I eventually got my gateway to route between my hosts and other hosts under the `44/8` IP space, but never managed to get the public internet to see my hosts.